Jumpoint Configuration for Unattended Access

 The installation wizard will walk you through the first part of the setup process.

 You also can set up this Jumpoint to function as a proxy itself.
 If Jump Zone Proxy Server is selected, this Jumpoint can be used to proxy connections for clients on the network that do not have a native internet connection.
-Using a Jumpoint as a proxy will route traffic only to the appliance.
+Using a Jumpoint as a proxy will route traffic only to the B Series Appliance.

 Enter the DNS or IP address to use as the listening interface, and set which port to use.
 Set whether to allow all IP addresses or to limit the IPs that can connect through this proxy.